Xlaoer/OPIRC/README.txt

-This is an official implementation of OPIRC.
-OPIRC is an Output-Interleaved Range Coding Algorithm, as described in Na Wang's paper "OPIRC: An Output-Interleaved Range Coding Algorithm" (https://ieeexplore.ieee.org/document/10992327).
+This is a public-domain implementation of OPIRC.
+OPIRC is an Output-Interleaved Range Coding Algorithm, published in Data Compression Conference 2025 "OPIRC: An Output-Interleaved Range Coding Algorithm" (https://ieeexplore.ieee.org/document/10992327).
 If you have any questions about this work or would like to explore collaboration opportunities, please don’t hesitate to contact the authors directly:
 - wna@usst.edu.cn